bbc/simorgh/CONTRIBUTING.md

 ```

 ### Your work

-> Make sure you have a valid GPG key set up in GitHub. **All commits must be GPG signed** We do have a very small [guide](docs/GPG-Signing-Guide.md) for setting up GPG signing on MacOS.

 Create a new topic branch (off the main project `latest` branch) that will contain your feature, change, or fix: